Florida Center for Cybersecurity, Team Orlando forge educational partnership

 The FC2 was created by the Florida Legislature in 2014 and is "charged with securing Florida's place as the national leader in cybersecurity through education; innovative, interdisciplinary research; and community outreach."

-Adam Sheffield, associate director for FC2, said the partnership will strengthen the Center's Collaborative Seed Grant Program by aligning basic research projects with applied research requirements that are funded through the federal government.
+Adam Sheffield, associate director for FC2, said the partnership will strengthen the Center's Collaborative Seed Grant Program by aligning basic research projects with applied research requirements that are funded by the federal government.
 Since 2015, FC2 has awarded $1 million in research grants to support research within the State University System (SUS).

 "This partnership will allow us to ensure we are investing resources wisely to fund meaningful research projects that have a higher probability of solving real problems," Sheffield said.
 "Having Team Orlando at the table during this year's Seed Grant selection was a great opportunity to pilot this partnership."

 Through its cybersecurity working group, Team Orlando will collaborate with FC2.
-This working group, which includes representatives from the different Team Orlando commands, was created by the Team Orlando executive Board of Directors to facilitate the sharing of cyber training and technologies, lessons learned and initiatives; and to facilitate cyber collaboration among Team Orlando members and other organizations outside of Team Orlando.
+This working group, which includes representatives from the different Team Orlando commands, was created by the Team Orlando executive Board of Directors to facilitate the sharing of cyber training and technologies, lessons learned, and initiatives; and to facilitate cyber collaboration among Team Orlando members and other organizations outside of Team Orlando.

 Leaders from NAWCTSD, and other military simulation commands of Team Orlando meet with representatives of the Florida Center for Cybersecurity at the University of South Florida to formally kick off an Education Partnership Agreement.